hpablo-campos/fullstack-studies/README.md

 # fullstack-studies
 Repository for pratices in fullstack development.
-Learning the HTML, CSS, JS and NodeJS and SQL.
+Learning the HTML, CSS, JS and NodeJS and SQL fundamentals.